keu/docs/astro/cli/get-started.md

 Let's run the `example-dag-basic` DAG that was generated with your Astro project.

 1. Before you can run a DAG, you have to unpause it.
 To unpause `example-dag-basic`, click on the slider button next to its name.
-Once you unpause it, the DAG runs once for its latest scheduled date.
+Once you unpause it, the DAG will start to run on the schedule defined in its code.

 2. While all DAGs can run on a schedule defined in their code, you can manually trigger a DAG run at any time from the Airflow UI.
 Manually trigger `example-dag-basic` by clicking the play button under the **Actions** column.
 During development, manually triggering DAG runs can be helpful with debugging.